Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SEBE.rst

 #.
 Click again to finish.
 #.
 Click Visualise.
 Now you should be able to see the results in 3D.

-3D Visualisation for Mac currently not working properly
+**3D Visualisation for Mac currently not working properly**

-Use the Profile tool to see the range of values along a transect.
+Use the **Profile tool**, which is a plugin for QGIS, to see the range of values along a transect.

 #.
 Plugins > Profile tool > Terrain profile.